nginxinc/nginx-ingress-workshops/Rancher/labs/lab8/readme.md

     >> **This set of metrics will provide a good data source for the monitoring and graphing of NGINX Ingress.**

-    Note: If you were running NGINX Plus, there would be an `additional ~240 metrics` for all the server, location, and upstream statistics; see the Plus Workshop for more details if you are interested.
+    Note: If you were running NGINX Plus, there would be an `additional ~240 metrics` for all the server, location, and upstream statistics; see the Plus Workshop in this Repo for more details if you are interested.

     <br/>